 This is a FREE group for children with special needs of all ages.
 (Certain physical abilities are required; however, if there is an adult present to assist, and safety is assured, it might be suitable for children with limited physical capabilities).
 Please feel free to inquire!

-Marianne tries to schedule this group once a month during the warmer months of the year.
-June date to be announced soon!
+Marianne tries to schedule this group during the warmer months of the year.
 You can stay for a bit or stay the entire time!
 Must reserve your spot or check if there is space by emailing Marianne directly at email@example.com!